-• Reduce the number of bed days consumed by patients ready for discharge to target.

-- Where patients are delayed we will reduce the average length of time they are delayed to 35 days. - Reduction in bed days because of readmission/admission - Carers will be involved and supported
+- Reduce the number of bed days consumed by patients ready for discharge to target. - Reduction in bed days because of readmission/admission - Carers will be involved and supported

-We have seen a considerable increase in the rate of hospital discharges referred to CHCP social work services which has significantly supported the hospital sector to maintain business flow at the same time as improving our performance for average length of delay.
+We have seen a considerable increase in the rate of hospital discharges referred to Social Work which has significantly supported the hospital sector to maintain business flow at the same time as improving our performance for average length of delay.
 We have seen a 6% increase in referrals for complex home care packages and a 50% increase in referrals for long term care - overall a 34% increase in discharge referrals.
-We are currently undertaking work with ISD to measure the rate, average delays and readmissions for all West Dunbartonshire patients since 2010.

-We have made progress in reducing bed days lost but have not achieved target in 2012/13.
-However for non AWI clients the average delay is much reduced.
-We have targeted reduction in the numbers of AWI delays and the length of delay which if achieved will deliver the target volume in 2013/14.
-We have improved our performance against a backdrop of a 34% increase in discharge referrals.
+We have made progress in reducing bed days lost but have not achieved target in 2013-14.
+This has been due to a stubbornly high level of AWI cases and the reduction of 35 available care home places.
+We have targeted reduction in the numbers of AWI delays and the length of delay which if achieved will deliver the target volume in 2014-15.
+Nevertheless it is important to not that there has been a 45% reduction in bed days lost since 2010-11.
+We will therefore increase our investment marginally in 2014-15